 Authorised

 995 Ordinary shares of R1 par value each - -

-500 Cumulative redeemable preference shares of R0.01 each - -
+500 Cumulative redeemable preference shares of R0.01 each -

--
+- -

 Issued and fully paid

-100 Ordinary shares of R1 par value each - -
+100 Ordinary shares of R1 par value each

 1 Cumulative redeemable preference shares of R0.01 each - -

+- -

 The authorised share capital consists of 995 ordinary shares with a par value of R1 each.
 The share capital issued, consists of 100 ordinary shares with a par value of R1 per share.
-Due to the financial statements being disclosed in R'000, the share capital of R100 does not reflect above.
+Due to the Annual Financial Statements being disclosed in R'000, the issued share capital of R100 does not reflect above.

 The authorised preference share capital consists of 500 cumulative redeemable preference shares with a par value of R0.01 each.
 The preference share capital issued, consists of 1 preference share at a par value of R0.01 per share.
-Due to the financial statements being disclosed in R'000, the preference share capital of R0.01 does not reflect above.
+Due to the Annual Financial Statements being disclosed in R'000, the issued preference share capital of R0.01 does not reflect above.